 This Italian red wine variety is prized for producing wines with firm tannins and good colour, particularly in its native Trentino and Alto Aldige regions of Northern Italy.
-It is now being used by about forty Australian producers.
+It is now being used by over forty Australian producers.

 In Northern Italy Lagrein is used to make varietal and blended red wines, the main blending partner is Schiava Grossa.
 It is also used to make rose style wines.

 Here is what some wine writers say about Lagrein

 More Italian red wine varieties used in Australia

 Canaiolo Nero |

 One of the best books about Italian wine grape varieties is Ian d'Agata's Native Wine Grapes of Italy

 There are now about forty producers of wine from this variety in Australia, up from about zero at the start of this century.

 The interesting thing is that although this variety hails from the cooler northern region of Italy it is being used very successfully in the warmer Australian regions of Murray Darling and Riverland.